skyfox69/jsapi/README.md

 end
 ```

-Note that the exception can be catched by a rescue handler to render an
+Note that the exception can be catched by a rescue handler to render an error response.
-error response.

 ### The `api_definitions` method

 `api_definitions` returns the API definitions of the controller class.
-This
+In particular,  this
-method can be used to render an OpenAPI document.
+method can be used to create an OpenAPI document.

 ```ruby
 render(json: api_definitions.openapi_document)